What is astigmatism? Causes, Symptoms, and Eyes Care Tips

 Share this article

-Astigmatism is a refractive error that occurs when the cornea (clear outer layer) of the eye is irregularly shaped, causing light to focus unevenly on the retina.
+Astigmatism is a refractive error.
+It happens when the cornea, the eye's clear outer layer, is irregularly shaped.
+This causes light to focus unevenly on the retina.
 Kids are more likely to have astigmatism if one or both parents have it.
 Poor eye habits, such as reading in poor lighting or squinting, can also cause astigmatism.

 Through optometry, the visual effects of astigmatism in patients are identified.
-From an optical standpoint, astigmatism occurs when the eye's cornea or lens has an irregular shape, preventing light rays from focusing properly on the retina.
-Instead of forming a single clear image, the irregular curvature causes light to scatter and create multiple focal points, leading to blurred or distorted vision.
-This condition can affect vision at all distances and is often accompanied by other refractive errors such as myopia (nearsightedness) or hyperopia (farsightedness).The status of astigmatic eyes and normal eyes during visual acuity exam
+Astigmatism is an optical issue.
+It happens when the eye's cornea or lens is irregularly shaped.
+This prevents light from focusing properly on the retina.
+The irregular curvature causes light to scatter.
+This creates multiple focal points, leading to blurred or distorted vision.
+This condition can affect vision at all distances.
+It often occurs with other refractive errors, like myopia (nearsightedness) or hyperopia (farsightedness).The status of astigmatic eyes and normal eyes during visual acuity exam

-Astigmatism cannot form a clear image with the help of accommodation or moving the distance between the target and the eye, so the lines look blurry.
-The difference in vision between people with astigmatism vs. with normal vision can be significant, especially when driving at night.
+Astigmatism can't form a clear image.
+Adjusting focus or moving the target makes no difference.
+The lines look blurry.
+People with astigmatism may have poor vision compared to those with normal vision.
+This can be a problem, especially when driving at night.

 Depicting a night driving scene, eyes with astigmatism see light streaks extending from traffic lights and car taillights, while eyes with normal vision see clear lights without streaks.

-An optometrist or ophthalmologist usually determines whether you have astigmatism after a refraction test.
-An astigmatism prescription specifies the type and power of lenses needed to compensate for the irregular curvature of the cornea or lens, and the key pieces of information are as follows:
+An optometrist or ophthalmologist usually tests for astigmatism after a refraction test.
+An astigmatism prescription specifies the type and power of lenses to fix an irregularly curved cornea or lens.
+The key pieces of information are as follows:

 Sphere (SPH): This indicates nearsightedness (myopia) or farsightedness (hyperopia) in diopters.
 Negative values indicate nearsightedness and positive values indicate farsightedness.